Andrewtopnacho/game_of_life_rs/readme.md

 Conway's Game of Life is a cellular automaton devised by the mathematician John Conway.
 The game consists of a grid of cells, each of which can be in one of two states: alive or dead.
 The state of the cells evolves based on simple rules, creating interesting patterns and behaviors.

-This project is a Rust implementation of the Game of Life, featuring a customizable game board, various control options, and visualization using the macroquad library.

 ## Features

 - **Customizable Board:** Specify the width and height of the game board, allowing for different grid sizes.